 Communication and Connection

 However, nowadays, all these chargers for phones and readers and computers have integrated adapters.
-Therefore, different voltage and frequency don’t really matter.
+Therefore, different voltages and frequencies don’t really matter.

 If you choose to pin this post for later, please use one of these pictures: